fortrabbit/blog/old-app-migration-program.md

 author: fl
 created: 2017-03-20
 title: Old App migration program
-excerpt: We are manually moving many Old Apps to Universal Apps to avoid downtime and data loss for stragglers.
+intro: We are manually moving many Old Apps to Universal Apps to avoid downtime and data loss for stragglers.
 lead: "<span style='background-color:yellow;box-shadow:0 0 0 6px yellow'>Our Old App infrastructure is going to be shut down in less than two weeks — by the end of March 2017.</span> Most clients have already moved their Apps.
 But a high number of Old App is still running and this is worrying us.
 To avoid data loss, downtime and frustration we decided to do help out with an unusual step:"
 figure:
   src: old-apps-migtation-program-poster.gif